tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 This page is intended as a manual for administrator users in need of setting up SSO and provisionning users using SCIM on their installation of Wire.

+TODO: Separate non-admin content into a different page for users only.
+Link to it here.

+Historically and by default, Wire user auth is via phone or password.
+This has security implications and does not scale.

+Solution: SSO with SAML! `(Security Assertion Markup Language) <https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language>`_ (future work: Oauth)

+SSO systems allow users to identify on multiple systems (including Wire once configured as such) using a single ID and password.

+You can find some of the advantages of SSO over more traditional schemes `here <https://en.wikipedia.org/wiki/Single_sign-on>`_.

 Historically, wire has allowed team admins and owners to manage their users in the team settings app.

-This does not scale...
+This does not scale as it requires a lot of manual labor for each user.

-Solution: SCIM! `(System for Cross-domain Identity Management) <https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management>`_ (what's this?)
+The solution we offer to solve this issue is implementing SCIM `(System for Cross-domain Identity Management) <https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management>`_ (what's this?)

-Historically, wire user auth is via phone or password.
-This has security implications: ...; and does not scale either: ...

-Solution: SAML! `(Security Assertion Markup Language) <https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language>`_ (future work: Oauth)

 Definitions
 ===========